stevetolvaj/SimpleTunes/README.md

 -Download the latest version of Android Studio: https://developer.android.com/studio/?gclid=Cj0KCQjw5-WRBhCKARIsAAId9FnNsgtxKZxxRB4C50f-VUj4B6p3EitP48TIwFI0db2dmWF_nqooFJYaAjwtEALw_wcB&gclsrc=aw.ds

--Download the latest release of Simple Tunes
+- Download the latest release of Simple Tunes

--After opening Android studio, use the file tab to click open and select Simple Tunes from where you downloaded it
+- After opening Android studio, use the file tab to click open and select Simple Tunes from where you downloaded it

--On the top right of android studio click the play button which will prompt you to select a device and finally run the application.
+- On the top right of android studio click the play button which will prompt you to select a device and finally run the application.

--You will now open a device that shows you our application!
+- You will now open a device that shows you our application!

 # How to contribute
 Follow this project board to know the latest status of the project: https://github.com/cis3296s22/SimpleTunes/projects/1